 Sheila Infante, First Grade–Joined FHC in 2016

-My name is Sheila Infante and I am happily returning for my 2nd year in First Grade at Faith, Hope and Charity School.
-I graduated from DePaul University with a degree in Elementary Education and an extensive background in Early Childhood.
-I began my teaching career while in high school working in a preschool in Park Ridge and continuing to co-teach the summer camp there during my summer breaks.
+A graduate from DePaul University with a degree in Elementary Education and an extensive background in Early Childhood, I began my teaching career while in high school working in a preschool in Park Ridge and continuing to co-teach the summer camp there during my summer breaks.
 After teaching Kindergarten for many years at St. Margaret Mary School in Chicago, followed by 4 years in 3rd grade, I believe God had a hand in guiding me to my new school family here at Faith Hope and Charity after my former school closed.
 The strong family community, the Catholic values and the wonderful staff is why I can’t imagine being anywhere else but Faith Hope.
 First Grade has been nothing short of amazing!
 I am given the privilege and responsibility each day to contribute to the academic, emotional and spiritual growth of my first grade students and in turn, watch them grow before my eyes!
 I continually strive to build a strong academic and a foundation and a love of learning for my students.

-Ms. Courtney Cirone, Second Grade–Joined FHC in 2015
+Ms. Katie Melnick, Second Grade–Joined FHC in 2018

 Ms. Caitlin Mundt, Second Grade–Joined FHC in 2017